 However, timing when to buy one especially with concerns over a Christmas tree shortage (opens in new tab) is a fine art.
 The plant experts at Flowercard (opens in new tab) have shared their expertise on when to buy a real Christmas tree, whether you are planning to buy a real Christmas tree online (opens in new tab) or in-store.

 'The day you buy your Christmas tree is one of the most important decisions if you want to make sure it's still intact throughout the festive season,' explains Liam Lapping from Flowercard.

+His advice is to order your tree on the 28th of November, if you plan to take it down straight after New Year's Eve.
 However, if you plan to take your tree down later, you can wait to buy it on the 2nd of December.
 'If you take your Christmas tree down on the Twelfth Night, then you should buy your tree on the 2nd December,' he explains.

 'Typically real Christmas trees last 4 to 6 weeks if they are looked after properly.
 So it's important you buy your Christmas tree at the right time to avoid a sad-looking, needleless tree for Father Christmas to leave the presents under.'

 Gardening expert, Samantha Jones from MyJobQuote, points out that you should also take into consideration the variety of tree you're planning to buy to help work out how long it will last.

 'For low drop trees like Nordman firs, you can purchase them up to 4 weeks before Christmas, but for European spruce trees, get them mid-December as they tend to dry up faster,' she recommends.